KyleCard/S_aureus_evolution/README.md

 BiocManager::install("ComplexHeatmap")
 ```

-Render the Notebook to GitHub-flavored markdown/HTML (Windows PowerShell example):
+Render the Notebook to GitHub-flavored markdown (Windows PowerShell example):

 ```powershell
 # From the repository root